wasmCloud/wasmcloud-dev-site/content/reference/lattice-protocols/control-interface.md

 All of the control interface messages published on NATS topics use a standard prefix.
 This prefix is `wasmbus.ctl.{namespace}` where `namespace` is a string used to differentiate one lattice from another.
 Note that this namespace must correspond to the namespace prefix of the lattice you intend to control.

-⚠️ You need to ensure that your namespace prefix does not contain any characters that cannot appear in a NATS subject.
+⚠️ You must ensure that your namespace prefix is alphanumeric and does not the contain `/` or `.` or `>` characters, as those have special meaning to the NATS message broker.

 All control interface messages are serialized as _message pack_ payloads that conform to the schema found in the [wasmcloud-control-interface](https://github.com/wasmCloud/wasmCloud/blob/main/crates/wasmcloud-control-interface/src/generated/ctliface.rs) repository.